 Copywriting brand storytelling, let’s face it: you’d rather watch a good movie than the news.
 There’s a reason for that.
 Storytelling is ingrained in all of us, and leveraging that fact can go a long way towards a comprehensive shift in your copywriting process.

 It’s not easy.
 You want to write straightforward facts about your product and the benefits it provides.
 That’s understandable.
-But what if we told you that through brand story copywriting, you can transform the way your audience thinks about you?
+But what if we told you that through brand story copywriting, you could transform the way your audience sees your brand?

 Table of Contents

 Let’s start with a basic definition of what a story actually is.
 Because, as much as everyone seems to think they can recognize one, it’s surprisingly difficult to reconstruct its parts.

 Still, it’s been done, and we’ll do it here.
 Every story, at its core, can be broken down into 4 major components:

 The Problem.
 This is the beginning of the story.
 Something is wrong or something needs to be done.